 Sea Vegetables.
 Yes, it’s a thing.
 In Japanese cuisine, seaweed has been used for centuries.
 A sheet of kelp is simmered in water for a flavored broth called dashi.
 Nori sheets are the thin, black sheets used for rolling sushi, onigiri and maki.
-Seaweed is baked for “crackers” and sprinkled over salads and rice for added umami.
+Seaweed is baked for “crackers” and sprinkled over salads and rice to add umami flavor.

 Because sea vegetables come from the salty ocean water, they naturally have a salty, briny flavor.
 They are also loaded with healthy minerals like iodine, iron, and calcium.
 Some studies even link seaweed with helping to eliminate toxins from the body.